apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump selects veteran law enforcement officer Chad Chronister for DEA administrator**
+**I'm a Black Friday TV deals veteran, and I'm picking the best offers for you – yes, you, personally**

-You can read more about it [here](https://thehill.com/homenews/administration/5016149-trump-selects-veteran-law-enforcement-officer-chad-chronister-for-dea-administrator/).
+You can read more about it [here](https://www.techradar.com/live/news/black-friday-tv-deals-live-2024).

 ## Requirements
 - Python 3.8